-Amazon has been producing its own streaming players since 2014.
-One of the top reasons for Fire Stick and Amazon Fire TV players is that it is built around FireOS, which is a modified Amazon version of Android.
-That means it is built around the Amazon ecosystem of content such as Amazon Prime media, Amazon Instant Video, and Amazon Prime Music.
+Amazon has been producing its own streaming media players since 2014.
+Released in 2016, the Amazon Fire TV Stick is the second generation of streaming media devices that it is built around Amazon’s FireOS, which is a modified Amazon version of Android.
+This means it is built around the Amazon ecosystem of content such as Amazon Prime media, Amazon Instant Video, and Amazon Prime Music.

-What Can I Access With Amazon Fire TV and Fire Stick?
+What Apps Can I Access With Amazon Fire TV Stick?

 Another reason for its popularity is because like the Roku, you get access to lots of different streaming channels and apps.
 There are over 190 built-in channels with access to over 500,000 movies and TV episodes.
 Some of the most popular channels and apps found on Amazon Fire TV include: